lauraschaposnik/old/_pages/brickwork.md

     </div>
 </div>

-To honor our Argentinian heritage, and to continue my father's tradition of Sunday Asados, we needed to build and Argentinian Parrilla there.
+To honor our Argentinian heritage, and to continue my father's tradition of Sunday Asados, we needed to build an Argentinian Parrilla there.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">